Mikaela/mikaela.github.io/Asperger.html.md

 When I was at psychiatrical hospital for the second time (after publishing suicidal version of this page and failing fourth suicide attempt) there was one bully at the hospital and I heard an interesting story about this bullying method from another person there who had been told about it by the bully.

-<em>He told me that they had shown you porn and you had left running and screaming "no more"</em>.
+<em>He told me that they had shown you porn and you had left running and screaming "no more.
+He also said that when you are talking with teachers, you only look at ground."</em>

 What makes this interesting is that neither the bully nor the person who told me about this knew that I think it as bullying before I told that person who told me.
 The real version is that they shouted me to <em>look here is Ubuntu</em> as I told previously and after noticing what it was in reality I left walking normally with normal face and went in front of class room where the next lesson was starting shortly.

+As far as looking at ground is conserned, it's still AS feature to not look at other people in the eyes.
+I'm not sure about looking at ground, because I usually look at wall or computer or somewhere behind the person whom I am talking to.

 <hr/>